Joliet council member Moreno’s next day in court pushed back to February

 Assistant State’s Attorney Scott Pyles filed a new motion this week seeking Moreno’s removal before the trial.

-Pyle’s motion points to testimony in the December hearing indicating that Moreno was living with relatives in Joliet on a temporary basis after a domestic dispute.
+Pyle’s motion points to testimony in the December hearing indicating that Moreno was living with relatives in Joliet on a temporary basis after family problems at home.
 According to testimony, he moved out of the house outside city limits that he co-owned with Jessica Sanchez while maintaining that residence as his official address.

 Moreno’s attorneys want the case thrown out, arguing, among other things, that his residency was sufficient to run for office, and any challenge to his legitimacy as a candidate should have been made before the election.